MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 NDIS 6.80 introduces a new feature for OIDs, Synchronous OID requests.
 Synchronous OID calls are low-latency, non-blocking, scalable, and reliable compared to regular OID requests.
 For more info, see [Synchronous OID Request Interface in NDIS 6.80](synchronous-oid-request-interface-in-ndis-6-80.md).

-> [!WARNING]
-> In Windows 10, version 1709, synchronous OID requests are supported only for miniport and protocol drivers.
+In Windows 10, version 1709, synchronous OID requests are supported only for miniport and protocol drivers.

 ### RSSv2

 In NDIS 6.80, [Receive Side Scaling (RSS)](ndis-receive-side-scaling2.md) has been upgraded to RSS version 2 (RSSv2).
 RSSv2 improves on RSSv2 by enabling per-VPort spreading.
 For more info, see [Receive Side Scaling Version 2 (RSSv2) in NDIS 6.80](receive-side-scaling-version-2-rssv2-in-ndis-6-80.md).

+RSSv2 is preview only in Windows 10, version 1709.

 ### Other new networking features